 We prefer articles between 300–1,200 words and poetry up to 25 lines.
 Please send your submission in Word format, a high-resolution photo with a file size of at least 1 MB to illustrate your submission (optional), a high-res photo of yourself, and a 2–3 sentence bio with your Dharma name (if any).

-We appreciate photos, artwork, illustrations, and cartoons from your local Sangha, family, and community.
+We appreciate photos, artwork, illustrations, and cartoons.
 Please send high-resolution images as TIF, PNG, or JPG files, 1 MB or larger.

 We accept submissions on a continuous, rolling basis for consideration to be published on our website.

 For consideration for our print issues, deadlines are October 1 for the March equinox issue and April 13 for the September equinox issue.